Louis-Desmet/BTC_workflow_automation/README.md

 # raw_data
 This folder contains a script that fetches raw data from two different sources:
 - Bitcoin price data (USD) using the coingecko API.
-- A curl command that fetches Stock market prices from the Financial Times Website
+- By using a curl command that fetches Stock market prices from the Financial Times Website (using pup to filter)

 # cron job
 The script located in the raw_data folder is executed multiple times by using a cron job.

-Cron job:
+The line of the cronjob (run every hour):

+0 * * * * cd /home/linuxmint/Linux_For_DS/Opdracht_LDS/BTC_workflow_automation/raw_data/ && ./fetch_raw_data.sh

 # transform_data